sirredbeard/yumonclearlinux/README.md

 # yumonclearlinux
-script to set up basic yum functionality on Intel Clear Linux
+Script to enable basic yum functionality on Intel Clear Linux.

+**Proof of concept.
+This will probably break your swupd.** Run in a container or VM.

 ### Background